LukeGrahamLandry/franca/devlog.md

+## (Dec 25)

+- yikes, unpleasent memory safety thing.
+Alias.slot is a pointer to another tmp's alias field.
+However, it can't be an actual pointer because we read it in getalias which is called from loadopt:def which is intersperced with newtmp calls in that pass, which cause f.tmp to be resized, invalidating any internal pointers.
+I think it works for qbe because f.tmp is PFn so free doesn't do anything and after the alias pass once you start making new tmps, you don't need to update the alias info so it's fine that you're pointing into an old copy of the tmps array if it resizes. which would apply to my temp() alloc too except that when i suspend for inlining, it copies into a new QList in libc_allocator, and then keeps using that at the end if i need to emit_suspended_inlinables, at which point free does do something and now we're at the mercy of whatever your libc's malloc decides to do. i think i want to just use the module's arena instead of libc_allocator anyway but still nicer to follow the rules i think. seems that was what was making ./boot fail most of the time so that's very good to have fixed, but -repeat still calls into garbage so more mistakes exist :(

+## (Dec 24)

 - fixed compiler_gui/dearimgui_demo examples
 - don't need the asm versions of call_dynamic_values anymore
 - there's something very strange where it sometimes decides you can't coerce an overload set to a function pointer.